matthiasschaub/hoon-school/notes/lesson-2.md

 : transformation rule for data (files types)

 mold
-: defines Hoon structures (cells, lists, sets)
+: defines Hoon structures (lists, sets)
 : they have a default value ("bunt")
-: they are strictly statically typed (e.e. they must match) : a gate which enforces a structure
+: they are strictly statically typed (e.e. they must match) : gates which enforces a structure on a given noun (binary tree)

 fence
 : a way of making sure only data matching the appropriate structure get passed on